J-SNACKKB/FLIP/splits/meltome/README.md

 > No need for licenses.
 > Referencing/acknowledging the originators of the data would be good enough for me.

-The modified data available in this repository and in the `tasks` falls under [AFL-3](https://opensource.org/licenses/AFL-3.0).
+The modified data available in this repository and in the `splits` falls under [AFL-3](https://opensource.org/licenses/AFL-3.0).